 However, in the same way that you might take some of their feedback on board, you should also have the strength to reject feedback you do not agree with.
 Have the confidence of your convictions.

-If you want to become a TV and film composer then you need to know that as a freelance music producer you are running a production music business.
-And like any business you need to go and find customers, such as TV shows looking for music, music libraries, or independent films looking for music.
+As a freelance TV composer or music producer you are running a business.
+And like any business you need to go and find customers.
 When you find that customer, you need to service their needs and maybe even exceed their expectations so that next time they need music, they come straight to you.

-Go to networking events, cold call production companies, write articles, submit music for tv, research film music placement opportunities… just do something.
+Go to music music networking events, cold call production companies, submit to production music libraries, research film music placement opportunities… just always be in action.

 Sitting around waiting for the phone to ring is a very disempowering way to live.